CarVac/3dPrintingGuide/Extrusion/Nozzles.md

 This causes both orifice size to change and the tip flat to become worn.

-Interestingly, this happens both mechanically from abrasion and also chemically.
-PLA is polylactic *acid*, after all, and when printed, it's really hot acid!

 You can adjust for the different orifice diameter, but sometimes the wear on the flat is enough to cause unevenness that impacts prints.

 Choosing harder materials helps avoid this wear.